urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 The GeoJSON to Modelica Translator contains a :code:`ModelicaRunner.run_in_docker(...)` method.
 The test suite uses this to run most of our models with OpenModelica, except for developers using Windows.

 The GMT does not include automated Modelica simulations for Windows users as of Oct 1, 2023.
 Windows users should `install OpenModelica <https://openmodelica.org/>`_ themselves.
-After running the tests (see :ref:`Getting Started as a Developer`) any model may be opened by hand in OpenModelica and simulated.
+After running the tests (not compilation or simulation, see :ref:`Getting Started as a Developer`) any model may be opened by hand in OpenModelica and simulated.

 Release Instructions
 --------------------